Tushar-Mishra999/Neumorphic_Button/README.md

 ```
 ## Features

-There are a number of properties that you can specify for your neumorphic button:
+There are a number of properties that you can specify for your neumorphic button :
 * height
 * width
 * border-radius